eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 information from the PID Provider or Attestation Provider access certificate.

 If one these verifications fail, the Wallet Unit will delete the PID or attestation, and will inform the User that issuance was not successful.
+Otherwise, the Wallet Unit will store the PID or attestation and will inform the User that issuance was successful.
+If it supports the Digital Credentials API, see [Section 4.4.3](#443-remote-presentation-flows), the Wallet Unit will also disclose the fact that it contains the new PID or attestation to the Digital Credentials API framework.

 ##### 6.6.2.6 User activates the PID